by:Funding For Good

 Are They a Fit?

 Part of the reason that you want to be diligent with your prospect research is to determine, to the best of your ability, if the foundation you are applying to is a good fit for the project/program that needs funding.
-Typically, it will be obvious if your program or project matches the guidelines of the foundation, but occasionally you will find that things may change based on your conversation with them.
+Typically, it will be obvious if your program or project matches the guidelines of the foundation, but occasionally you will find that things may change based on your conversation with a foundation.

 If you have done your research and the foundation appears to be a solid match for the work that your nonprofit does, then you already know that your general interests are the same.
 Unfortunately, it’s not always that straightforward and they may have some very specific types of projects that they are looking to fund which are related to the overall interests, but are different than the project you had identified.
 So, what do you do then?